Big Comic Spirits

 Big Comic Spirits (ビッグコミックスピリッツ, Biggu Komikku Supirittsu) is a weekly Japanese seinen manga magazine published by Shogakukan.
 The first issue was published on October 14, 1980.
 Food, sports, romance and business are recurring themes in the magazine, and the stories often question conventional values.
 The magazine is published every Monday.
 Circulation in 2008 averaged over 300,000 copies, but by 2015 had dropped to 168,250.
-In 2009 Shogakukan launched a new sister magazine, Monthly Big Comic Spirits.
+In 2009, Shogakukan launched a sister magazine, Monthly Big Comic Spirits.

 History

 Big Comic Spirits launched on October 14, 1980, as a monthly magazine.
 The following June, it changed to a semimonthly magazine published on the 15th and 30th days of each month.
 Beginning in April 1986, the magazine became weekly, with new issues published every Monday.